First Identification of a CMB Lensing Signal Produced by $1.5$ Million Galaxies at $z\sim$4: Constraints on Matter Density Fluctuations at High Redshift: Data

 \subsection{HSC GOLDRUSH Catalog}

-We use the second public data release (PDR2) product taken by the Hyper Suprime-Cam (HSC) Strategic Survey Program (SSP) from 2014 March to 2018 January \cite{Aihara2019}.
+We use the second public data release (PDR2) product taken by the HSC SSP from 2014 March to 2018 January \cite{Aihara2019}.
 We use the Wide layer data whose total full color full depth area is 305 $\mathrm{deg^2}$.
 The HSC data are reduced by the HSC SSP collaboration with hscPipe version 6.7 \cite{Bosch2018,Bosch:2019}.
 The typical $5\sigma$ limiting magnitudes in a $1.5''$ diameter aperture are 26.4, 25.9, 25.8, 25.1, and 24.2 mag in $g$, $r$, $i$, $z$, and $y$-bands, respectively.

 To construct a $z\sim4$ LBG catalog of Great Optically Luminous Dropout Research Using Subaru HSC (GOLDRUSH) \cite{Ono2018}, we use the dropout selection method.
-Here we briefly describe the selection method; full details of the catalog construction will be presented in Harikane et al. (in prep).
+Here we briefly describe the selection method; full details of the catalog construction is presented in \citet{Harikane:2021}.
 We use the following color criteria to select $z\sim4$ galaxies:

 which are the same as the GOLDRUSH catalog construction with the first HSC data release \cite{Ono2018, Harikane2018, Toshikawa2018}.
 In addition to these criteria, we apply a detection limit of a $>5\sigma$ level in the $i$-band.
 We evaluate source detections with aperture magnitudes, and measure total fluxes and colors of sources with {\tt convolvedflux} magnitudes, which show good agreement with the {\tt cModel} magnitude in the first public data release \cite{Aihara2018}.
 We mask out regions affected by bright object halos or unreliable background subtractions.
 Finally, we select a total of $\sim$2,000,000 LBGs. \citet{Ono2018} used spectroscopically identified high-$z$ galaxies in the dropout sample to estimate the average redshift of the sample $\left < z \right > =3.8$ (median redshift of $z\sim 4$), which we adopt for our analysis.
 The surface number density and angular correlation functions of the LBGs agree well with previous studies.
 In our analysis, we use $1,643,863$ LBGs whose total $i$-band magnitudes are brighter than 25.5 mag, which is reduced to 1,473,106 LBGs after applying the \planck mask described below.
 Some foreground objects such as red galaxies at intermediate redshift can satisfy our selection criteria by photometric errors.
 A contamination rate is estimated to be $f_{\rm cont}\sim0.25$ based on HSC WIDE layer results obtained by \cite{Ono2018} who derive a fraction of contaminating galaxies as a function of $i$-band magnitude by calculating the number of foreground galaxies that satisfy the color criteria.